top of page

 Date Published: 20 January 2026

 First, let’s demystify MPa.
-An MPa (megapascal) is simply a measure of pressure or stress – in bricks it means compressive strength.
-In practical terms, it tells you how much load a brick can endure before it crushes.
-A higher MPa rating means a stronger brick.
-For example, a 7 MPa brick can withstand roughly seven million newtons per square meter of pressure in a crush test.
-As Apollo Brick explains, this test “determines how much weight or pressure a brick can withstand before failing”.
-In South Africa, bricks are categorized by strength – common grades range from about 3.5 MPa (used only for very light, non-structural work) up to 50 MPa for high-strength engineering bricks.
-In simple terms, think of the MPa number as the brick’s strength rating: a 14 MPa brick is literally tested to bear twice the pressure of a 7 MPa brick before breaking.
+An MPa (megapascal) is a measure of pressure or stress.
+In bricks, it refers to compressive strength.
+This metric indicates how much load a brick can endure before it crushes.
+A higher MPa rating signifies a stronger brick.
+For instance, a 7 MPa brick can withstand roughly seven million newtons per square meter of pressure in a crush test.
+As Apollo Brick explains, this test “determines how much weight or pressure a brick can withstand before failing.”

 Typical MPa Requirements by Application